edwin-finance/docs/README.md

 ### Use Cases

-Edwin enables the creation of sophisticated DeFAI agents.
+edwin enables the creation of sophisticated DeFAI agents.
 Here are just a few examples of what you can build:

 * **Yield Optimization**: Automate staking and lending strategies across protocols
 * **Liquidity Management**: Deploy and manage pool positions